 Exponentiation is used to calculate the power of a number.
 In Python, you can calculate the power of a number by using the double asterisk (**) operator.

 See the code below for how to calculate the power of a number in Python.

 Floor Division in Python

 In addition to the division, there’s another type of division called floor division.
 Floor division is used to divide numbers and round them down to the nearest integer.

 You can perform floor division by using the double slash (//) operator.
 Here’s how to perform floor division on two integers.

 You can learn more about Python operators in detail in another guide.

 Mathematical Functions in Python

-Apart from arithmetic operations, Python also supports a range of mathematical functions.
-These include trigonometric functions, logarithmic functions, and exponential functions.
+Apart from arithmetic operations, Python also supports a range of mathematical functions, which are already built-in and can be accessed using mathematical functions.

 You need to add the following line of code to access the above math functions;